rocket-science-ch/rocketrosti/README.md

 The default prompt demonstrates using the `rtfm` tool for information retrieval from the documents.
 If you want to explore making your own tools, you should look at the implementation of the rtfm tool in [`rrosti/chat/state_machine/execution.py`](rrosti/chat/state_machine/execution.py#:~:text=class%20_Rtfm) and the implementation of a `python` tool that you can configure to execute Python code produced by the LLM in [the same file](rrosti/chat/state_machine/execution.py#:~:text=class%20_Python) (yet be aware that executing code received from the network "may" be a security risk).

-## Brief description of the functionality
+## Further information about the functionality

 ### Document database